jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

-    to forget about the maxillary and grafts, and fix the implants to other bones of the orofacial region, being by their compact structure and anatomical proximity the MALAR OR ZYGOMATIC <em>(which forms the cheekbone)</em> and sphenoid bones, those of preference. <strong>So zygomatic implants are nothing more than special dental devices, much longer than conventional ones</strong><em>(between 30 and 55 mm in length) </em> and that allow us to make fixed dentures without inconveniences even in cases of severe or advanced maxillary atrophy; and that is why, in conjunction
+    to forget about the maxillary and grafts, and fix the implants to other bones of the orofacial region, being by their compact structure and anatomical proximity the MALAR OR ZYGOMATIC <em>(which forms the cheekbone)</em> and sphenoid bones, those of preference. <strong>So Zygomatic Implants are nothing more than special dental devices, much longer than conventional ones</strong><em>(between 30 and 55 mm in length) </em> and that allow us to make fixed dentures without inconveniences even in cases of severe or advanced maxillary atrophy; and that is why, in conjunction